You will have different challenges depending on the age of your Chinese students.

 If that’s the case, you’ll be able to focus on actually teaching the kids and won’t have to worry about managing their behavior (that’s the TA’s job!).

-In public schools in China, class sizes are quite large.
+In public schools in China, class sizes are large.
 This makes it challenging to conduct certain activities and to give individual attention to weak students.
 You may need to use lots of drilling.

 Young students in China need to know who the boss is.

 If you’re lucky, you will be given a textbook and have a set syllabus.
 However, many public schools aren’t very structured and you will have to design your lessons from scratch.

 You may be asked by the school to show English movies or cartoons with Chinese subtitles.